gvwilson/sdxjs/en/src/file-backup/index.md

 To avoid storing redundant copies of files, we need a way to tell when two files contain the same data.
 We can't rely on names because files can be renamed or moved over time;
-we could compare the files byte by byte, but a quicker way is to use a [%i "hash function" %][%g hash_function "hash function" %][%/i%] that turns arbitrary data into a fixed-length string of bits ([%f file-backup-hash-function %]).
+we could compare the files byte-by-byte, but a quicker way is to use a [%i "hash function" %][%g hash_function "hash function" %][%/i%] that turns arbitrary data into a fixed-length string of bits ([%f file-backup-hash-function %]).